iiiGraham/Credit_Risk_Analysis/README.md

 ![SMOTEEN Combination Sampling Classification Report]("Resources/smoteen_cr.png")

-* Balanced accuracy score of 0.678
+* Accuracy score of 0.574

-The accuracy score improved to the highest score of our sampling models, slightly improving the SMOTE accuracy score.
-Higher accuracy could indicate SMOTEEN is a better predictor of high credit risk.
+The accuracy score did not improve when using the SMOTEEN algorithm to select training datapoints.
+Because our data is imbalanced a lower accuracy score does not necessarily mean the model is worse than our previous models

 Precision:
 * High Risk = 0.01